shephertz/App42_Push_Sample_Unity/README.md

 1. [Register] (https://apphq.shephertz.com/register) with App42 platform.
 2. Create an app once you are on Quick start page after registration.
 3. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab.
-4. To use PushNotification service in your application open this create a new project in [Google API Console] (https://code.google.com/apis/console/b/0/?noredirect&pli=1).
+4. To use PushNotification service in your application,create a new project in [Google API Console] (https://code.google.com/apis/console/b/0/?noredirect&pli=1).
 5. Click on services option in Google console and enable Google Cloud Messaging for Android service.
 6. Click on API Access tab and create a new server key for your application with blank server information.
 7. Go to [AppHQ] (http://apphq.shephertz.com) console and click on Push Notification and select Android setting in Settings option.